kincjf/cozyhouzz-app/README.md

 ### Preparations
 To run the project, you need to build an Android or iPhone development environment.<br>
 <ol start="1">
-  <li>Android: requires JAVA installation and routing, Android studio, marshallow(6.0.0) version or above SDK.
+  <li>Android : requires JAVA installation and routing, Android studio, marshallow(6.0.0) version or above SDK.
 You also need to have a virtual machine installed to run the ionic run command.</li>
-  <li>iPhone: Not yet supported. </li>
+  <li>iPhone : Not yet supported. </li>
 </ol>

 * Android Studio Install - https://developer.android.com/studio/index.html?hl=ko